hummy123/GiftList/README.md

 ### Stage 1.
 1. Home screen.
 2. Create event.
-3. Currently working on: Displaying event details.
+3. On hold: Displaying event details.
+(Need to display items for event, but this depends on item-creation.)
 4. Currently working on: Adding items to list.
 5. Currently working on: Pledging items.